sodiqyekeen/handlr/samples/SampleConsoleApp/Examples/README.md

 ## 🔄 Integration with Source Generator

 The source generator will:
+- **⚡ Generate high-performance dispatcher** using switch expressions instead of reflection
-- Automatically discover commands, queries, and handlers
+- **🔍 Automatically discover commands, queries, and handlers** with compile-time type safety
-- Generate registration code for handlers
+- **📦 Generate registration code for handlers** with direct method calls
-- Provide extension methods for easy DI setup
+- **🛠️ Provide extension methods for easy DI setup** with performance
-- Support partial class patterns for generated handler implementations
+- **🎯 Support normal class patterns** - just implement `ICommandHandler<T,R>` or `IQueryHandler<T,R>`

 Behaviors are registered manually to give you full control over:
 - Which behaviors apply to which requests
 - The order of behavior execution
 - Behavior-specific configuration

-This approach provides maximum flexibility while maintaining the benefits of automatic code generation for the core CQRS patterns.
+This approach provides maximum flexibility while maintaining the benefits of automatic code generation for the core CQRS patterns with superior performance.